Jews Don't Count

-Jews Don't Count: How Identity Politics Failed One Particular Identity is a book by British comedian David Baddiel.
-First published on 4 February 2021 by TLS Books, the book discusses the status of antisemitism, a form of racism, particularly in left-wing politics.
+Jews Don't Count: How Identity Politics Failed One Particular Identity is a book by English comedian David Baddiel.
+First published on 4 February 2021 by TLS Books, the book discusses the status of antisemitism, particularly in left-wing politics.
 Baddiel argues that antisemitism is treated differently from other forms of racism, creating double standards and discrimination against Jews.
 The book covers a range of topics related to modern antisemitism and Jewish identity, including under-representation in popular media, relationships with Israel and Zionism, and the status of Jews as a minority group.

 In 2022, a documentary adaptation of the book was released on British television channel Channel 4 under the title David Baddiel: Jews Don't Count.
 In the documentary, Baddiel interviewed several Jewish celebrities and discussed similar topics to the original book.
 Both the book and documentary received mostly positive reviews, being especially well-received by the Jewish and Israel-related press.
 However, several reviewers criticised Baddiel for his arguments around race and white privilege.
-The book was awarded The Times Politics Book of the Year.